Skip to main content

 What can I expect to see at the museum?

-We believe in the wisdom of “go big or go home,” so the museum is home to this very special skillet, measuring over 18 feet from handle to handle and weighing 14,360 pounds—big enough to fry about 650 eggs.
-Come camera-ready!
+We believe in the wisdom of “go big or go home."
+The museum is home to a very special skillet—the world's largest, in fact—measuring over 18 feet from handle to handle and weighing 14,360 pounds.
+That's big enough to fry about 650 eggs!
+Come camera-ready.

 FAQ